 - 1. Cover pool complexity category (positive).
 Scope assigns the interplay between complexity and transparency a cover pool complexity category of 'low', allowing for a maximum additional uplift of three notches on top of the governance uplift.
 (ESG factor). - 2.
 Overcollateralisation (positive).
-The 89.9% of overcollateralisation as of 30 September 2022, on an eligible-loan basis, shields the covered bonds from market and credit risks and is well above the minimum 10.0% of overcollateralisation that supports the additional one-notch cover pool-based uplift. - 3.
+The 70.5% of overcollateralisation as of 30 September 2023, on an eligible-loan basis, shields the covered bonds from market and credit risks and is well above the minimum 10.0% of overcollateralisation that supports the additional one-notch cover pool-based uplift. - 3.
 Mixed mortgage pool (moderate).
-The mixed nature of the cover pool, comprising around 30% of commercial mortgage loans, results in moderate credit risk.
-Cover assets continue to be fully domestic and of high credit quality, reflected in their low average loan/value ratios. - 4.
+The mixed nature of the cover pool, comprising around 30% of commercial mortgage loans (excluding housing associations), results in moderate credit risk.
+Cover assets continue to be fully domestic and of good credit quality, reflected in their low average loan to value ratios. - 4.
 Asset-liability mismatches (moderate).
-Interest rate mismatches are elevated, with around 70% of floating rate assets compared to fully fixed rate covered bonds.
-Further, the gap between the weighted average life of the assets (7.5 years) and the bonds (7 years, when accounting for potential call rights) is small.
-However, the gap increases when accounting for potential asset prepayments.
+Interest rate mismatches are elevated, with around 65% of floating rate assets compared to 93.4% of fixed rate covered bonds.
+While under the current high interest rates, this benefits the programme, it is likewise exposed to declining rates - especially if more bonds are refinanced under the current marketrates.
+Maturity mismatches are relatively low.
+The weighted average life of the covered bonds of 10.5 years compares to 7.4 years of the cover assets.
+The bonds do benefit from call rights (which we assume to be exercised) bringing down the WAL to 6 years only.
+Such exercise however is discretionary and may, if not exercised, increase the programmes risk profile.

 Governance support (positive).
-The strength of the Austrian legal covered bond and resolution framework supports up to five notches of uplift above the issuer rating, up from four notches previously.
-This provides (i) a higher floor against a deterioration in the credit quality of the cover pool, (ii) an increase in the rating buffer and (iii) a less severe application of credit and market stresses.
+The strength of the Austrian legal covered bond and resolution framework supports up to five notches of uplift above the issuer rating.
+This effectively provides a floor against deterioration in the cover pool's credit quality (ESG factor).